wandrer-earth/wandrer-earth.github.io/_posts/2024-01-08-hi-from-hawaii-2.markdown

 * Start removing ways tagged `access=delivery`
 * Start including ways tagged `access=permit`.
 Like many OpenStreetMap things, usage of this tag is not 100% identical everywhere, but according to the [wiki](https://wiki.openstreetmap.org/wiki/Tag:access%3Dpermit), "this tag should be used in cases where a permit is required, but is routinely granted to everyone requesting it."
 That feels like a manageable situation.
 * Start removing ways tagged `bicycle=yes` and `footway=sidewalk` in the US.
-There are a few cities in the United States that allow bicycles to ride on the sidewalk (in addition to the road) and some of these sidewalks are tagged `bicycle=yes`, which is redundant.
+There are a few cities in the United States that allow bicycles to ride on the sidewalk (in addition to the road) and some of these sidewalks are tagged `bicycle=yes`, which means they'd be redundantly included under the old map filtering rules.
 * Addition of `service=alley` in Germany.
 This one definitely needs some further examination!

 ### Big map redesign